nerbiz/embark/README.md

 Paths have also been taken care of in this command, so you can just start building.

 ## Usage

 ### Migration helper

 * `foreign(Blueprint $table, $foreignKey, $foreignTable = null, $onUpdate = null, $onDelete = null)`
 Adds a foreign key to an existing table column.
 Default settings for the 'on update/delete' actions are in `config/embark.php`.
 This method assumes that 'category_id' references 'id' on 'categories', which is why this method is shorter than the default `$table->foreign()->refereces...`.
+* `dropForeign(Blueprint $table, ...$columns)`
+Like the usual dropForeign(), only this supports multiple columns in the same call.
+It wraps a column name in an array, so that it uses Laravel's naming convention, [see the docs about this](https://laravel.com/docs/5.6/migrations#foreign-key-constraints).
+* `dropForeignColumn(Blueprint $table, ...$columns)`
+Works just like dropForeignColumn, but this method also drops the column itself.
+Multiple columns can be passed in the same call.

 ### SCSS

 The below shows the paths for including the .scss files from the vendor directory.
 The files are intended for Bootstrap 4, but they're also useful without it.
 This is what the app.scss file would look like:

 ```scss